skcheerla/AWS-Training/Amazon Elastic Compute Cloud (EC2)/README.md

 AWS offers a vast array of instance types, each optimized for different use cases and workloads.
 They are grouped into instance families based on their primary characteristics and performance profiles.

-AWS EC2 Instance Families and Their Use Cases:
+**AWS EC2 Instance Families and Their Use Cases:**

 Here's a breakdown of the main instance families and their typical use cases:

-General Purpose Instances (Balanced)
+**1. General Purpose Instances (Balanced)**

 Characteristics: Provide a balance of compute, memory, and networking resources.
 Good for a wide range of workloads.

 Use Cases: Web servers, application servers, development environments, small and medium databases, microservices, code repositories, data logging.

-Examples:
+**Examples:**

 M-series (M5, M6g, M6i, M7g, M7i): The most common general-purpose choice, offering a good balance.
 M6g and M7g use AWS Graviton processors (ARM-based), which can offer better price-performance for many workloads.

 T-series (T2, T3, T3a, T4g): Burstable performance instances.
 These provide a baseline level of CPU performance with the ability to burst above the baseline when needed (using CPU credits).
 Ideal for applications with variable CPU usage like dev/test environments, small web servers, and low-traffic applications.
 T4g uses AWS Graviton processors.

 A-series (A1): Powered by AWS Graviton (ARM-based) processors, offering cost savings for scale-out workloads.
 Mac Instances (Mac1, Mac2): Dedicated macOS instances for developing, building, testing, and signing Apple applications.
-Compute Optimized Instances (High CPU)
+**Compute Optimized Instances (High CPU)**

 Characteristics: Ideal for compute-intensive applications that benefit from high-performance processors.
 Use Cases: High-performance web servers, scientific modeling, batch processing, media transcoding, gaming servers, high-performance computing (HPC), machine learning inference.